Why Brands Hesitate To Collaborate With The Influencers?

 Image for post

 More often than not, the influencers forget that as important it is to build a relationship of trust with their audience base, building and cultivating a trustworthy relationship with brands is imperative as well.
-The influencers tend to neglect this aspect, leading for brands to hesitate in trusting the creator for a big campaign or a long-term deal.
+The influencers tend to neglect this aspect, leading brands to hesitate in trusting the creator for a big campaign or a long-term deal.
 This is why brands have started to shift their focus onto micro-influencers instead of approaching social media celebrities with millions of followers.

 3. Ubiquitous endorsements may bore the audience